GeorgePreece/GeorgePreece.github.io/_posts/2021-12-18-test-doubles.md

 ---
 # {{ page.title }}

 Writing tests often leads us to a situation where two code units interact, making testing every logical path difficult or sometimes even impossible.
 Test doubles alleviate this by replacing the dependent code unit with a test-specific replacement.
 The replacement allows us to control indirect inputs, verify indirect outputs and even increase test execution speed.
-Gerard Meszaros coined the term "test double" in [XUnit Test Patterns: Refactoring Test Code](http://xunitpatterns.com/).
-Gerard described it as a stunt double; it appears the same as the real actor but does what we instruct it.
+Gerard Meszaros coined the term "test double" in [XUnit Test Patterns: Refactoring Test Code](http://xunitpatterns.com/), describing it as a stunt double; it appears the same as the real actor but does what we instruct it.

 ## Direct and Indirect I/O
 Making the most of test doubles requires understanding the difference between direct and indirect input/output.